Things to see and do at Treasurer's House

 The award winning city garden

-Winner of the Gold Award from the Yorkshire in Bloom team for four years running in 2014, 2015, 2016 and 2017.
-The garden is a tranquil haven in the heart of the city.
+Winner of the Gold Award from the Yorkshire in Bloom team for the five years since 2014, the garden is a tranquil haven in the heart of the city.
 Visit the garden for free on open days...it's a delightful spot to escape the hustle and bustle if you're shopping, seeing the sights or on your lunch break.
 Explore the garden more here.

 Tours to hidden parts of the house